wzeng96/Final-Project-Group-2/Jingya Gao/readme.md

-This is an indivisual file for JYG.
+This is an individual file for JYG.